jqk6/aes_gcm/README.md

 ### GCM

 The interfaces of GCM are as follows.
+It is implemented with look-up-tables.
 ```C
 int gcm_crypt_and_tag( void *ctx,
 		const unsigned char *iv,